-Transportable Skills Shine Through in Engineering Apprentice
+Transportable Skills Shine in Engineering Apprentice

 One PLTW student is learning firsthand how the transportable skills developed in PLTW programs can carry him further in the workforce.
 Ian Smith, a senior at Timber Creek High School in Ft.
 Worth, Texas, has taken PLTW since eight grade.
 He began an apprenticeship at Recaro Aircraft Seating in June 2019 and has used more of what he learned from PLTW in his apprenticeship than he anticipated.

 “The PLTW classes are the reason I want to be an engineer - exposing me to content and the types of things you can do as an engineer,” he said.
 “The PLTW courses also did a lot with teaching me different paths to problem solving.”

 Now as an apprentice in the prototyping shop, he uses his problem-solving skills to improve 3D printing.
 Recaro engineers give him prototypes, and he uses splicing software to turn that prototype into a usable item.
 He also uses problem solving when conducting stress tests on commercial airplane seats to help improve the design.

 To be successful in his apprenticeship program, Ian has also called upon his collaboration skills and comfort with asking questions, attributes he believes he developed in his PLTW courses.

 “So far in this apprenticeship, asking the people around me has gotten me through,” he said.
 “I have always done that in school, and this apprenticeship has forced me to ask for help more.”